mgoellnitz/JFileSync3/README.md

 ./gradlew run
 ```

-Take the ZIP file from build/distributions.
+Take the ZIP, DEB, or RPM file from build/distributions.

 A small test-suite can be found in profiles/test (which is not packaged in the
 distribution zip) and can be called via